BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Large Language Models (LLMs) are neural network trained to predict tokens (pieces of words) given a text context.
 Modern systems use them to generate the next word in a sentence repeatedly, creating coherent sentences.

 By itself, this is not enough for translating entire books: the model will simply generate what's most probable: average internet slop text.
-A translator does not predict the most probable translation, they think about different possibilities, make drafts and more.
-We pay professional translator precisely because they will produce something better than average thanks to their expertise.
+Translators do not predict the most probable translation, they think about different possibilities, make drafts and more.
+We pay professional translators precisely because they will produce something better than average thanks to their expertise.

 Technological progress has not stopped though, and in late 2024, [OpenAI introduced the first LLM capable of complex reasoning](https://openai.com/fr-FR/index/introducing-openai-o1-preview/) and in context decision making: o1.
-Reasoning capabilities lead to major improvements across all tasks, culminating in the recent [refutal of Erdos conjecture about the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).
-Who knows how far this technology got when you are reading those lines?
+Reasoning capabilities lead to major improvements across all tasks, culminating in the recent [refutal of Erdos conjecture on the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).
+Who knows how far this technology got when you read those lines?

 Anyhow, these recent models are capable of planning and adaptation to novel situations, which is exactly what we need.

 #### Cost estimate

-Earlier, we dismissed human translation earlier based on cost so it would be unfair not to the same analysis for the machine-based approach.
+Earlier, we dismissed human translation based on cost so it would be unfair not to do the same analysis for the machine-based approach.

 We want to translate 3 books, which we estimated will contain ~270k english words once translated.
 LLMs do not operate on words directly, instead words are split into tokens.
 In our case [english words are split in 1.3 tokens on average](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), so will need to generate *at the very least* 360k tokens.
 How much would that cost?